thomaswpp/mpquic-sbd/README.md

-# MPQUIC-SBD: An extension of Multipath QUIC (MPQUIC) protocol to support a Shared Bottleneck Detection (SBD) implementation of the RFC8382 standard
+# MPQUIC-SBD: An extension of Multipath QUIC (MPQUIC) protocol to support an implementation of the RFC8382 standard for Shared Bottleneck Detection (SBD)

 This repository contains the software artefact we used for research purposes (scientific validation and evaluation) in the following publication:

 [1] A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection.
 To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.

-## 1. Structure of this repository
+## 1. This repository

-This repository contains the source codes of research work regarding Multipath-QUIC SBD.
+This repository contains source codes of research efforts from De Coninck and B MPQUIC's impl regarding Multipath-QUIC SBD.
 [Multipath-QUIC from Q. Deconinck et al.](https://github.com/qdeconinck/mp-quic) is a Golang implementation of Multipath-QUIC.
 It was initially forked from quic-go (https://github.com/lucas-clemente/quic-go).
 Additional scheduler implementations are added in this work.